Summer School (1987 film): Soundtrack

 The Summer School soundtrack, on Chrysalis, consists of 1980s rock and dance songs with performers including Paul Engemann, Blondie, E. G. Daily, The Fabulous Thunderbirds, Vinnie Vincent, Billy Burnette, and Elisa Fiorillo.

-Some songs that appear in the film, including James Brown's, "Papa's Got a Brand New Bag" and Eddie Murphy's "Party All the Time", do not appear on the soundtrack.
+Some songs that appear in the film, including James Brown's, "Papa's Got a Brand New Bag", Blondie's "Rapture" and Eddie Murphy's "Party All the Time", do not appear on the soundtrack.
 The movie is also notable for containing the only completely unreleased Danny Elfman film score to date.

 Daily's "Mind Over Matter" was released as a single off the soundtrack.
 It became a top 10 dance hit in the US and hit #96 in the UK in 1988.
 The song was originally recorded by Debbie Harry, but label disputes caused her recording to go unreleased and Daily was chosen to sing it instead.
 The song was produced at PWL by Mike Stock, Matt Aitken and Pete Waterman.